Target has a secret app for superfans, and it looks like Instagram

 Every Target designer has an account on Studio Connect, which they can use to ask the crowd anything they’re wondering about.
 That crowd is broken into various subgroups, like those who have kids and those who don’t.
 A recent question to the group read, “Mother’s Day is this weekend, if you could design a shirt with a message that celebrated how awesome moms are, what would it say?”
 Within 24 hours, questions have an average of 40-50 responses from the community–though themes generally start cropping up within the first 10 or so.
 In the case of the Mother’s Day shirt question, Target used the slogans suggested by the Studio Connect community to develop new shirts that will debut in stores next year.

 As the Studio Connect team shares a promotion video, which includes stories and photos of its closely guarded members (which I, unfortunately, can’t share here for their privacy), I get a sense that it really can be an incredible experience for families.
-In the case of the company’s Kat & Jack line of kids wear, it goes a lot deeper than coming up with some clever catchphrases.
+In the case of the company’s Cat & Jack line of kids wear, it goes a lot deeper than coming up with some clever catchphrases.
 Target’s designers prompted children to complete fashion design activities on Studio Connect.
 Scanning through the submitted photos of drawings, Target’s designers quickly realized that many children were designing leggings that featured a surprisingly similar funky print.
 It was like children had a vision for their own clothing that had never been realized, and so that vision became a theme that the designers pulled to develop new garments.

 After a grade-school girl submitted drawings for a clothing line, her mom got an update that it hit stores, and within an hour, the girl was proudly posing for a photograph with her inspired garments (which she then bought and wore to school the next day).
 Target designers get an insight to kids’ minds and tastes that they wouldn’t otherwise–and members get to enjoy being part of the process, even if they receive no public credit or proceeds.